nearform/udaru/docs/how-to-release.md

 10. Create a github issue for any major update were appropriate.
 11. Run `npm run test` and ensure testing and linting passes.
 12. Run `npm shrinkwrap`.
+13. Run `git add` and `git commit` to commit any version changes if there are any.
-13. Run `npm version x.x.x -m "version x.x.x"` where `x.x.x` is the version.
+14. Run `npm version x.x.x -m "version x.x.x"` where `x.x.x` is the version.
-14. Run `git push upstream master --tags`
+15. Run `git push upstream master --tags`
-15. Run `npm publish`
+16. Run `npm publish`
-16. Go to the [Github release page][Releases] and hit 'Draft a new release'.
+17. Go to the [Github release page][Releases] and hit 'Draft a new release'.
-17. Paste the Changelog content for this release and add additional release notes.
+18. Paste the Changelog content for this release and add additional release notes.
-18. Choose the tag version and a title matching the release and publish.
+19. Choose the tag version and a title matching the release and publish.
-19. Notify core maintainers of the release via email.
+20. Notify core maintainers of the release via email.

 [Test]: https://travis-ci.org/nearform/udaru
 [Releases]: https://github.com/nearform/udaru/releases